3 hard skills or competencies (industry competencies) for Software Systems Developer I

 See 4 More Skill Behaviors

-Summary of Software Systems Engineer I skills and competencies
+Summary of Software Systems Developer I skills and competencies

-There are 3 hard skills for Software Systems Engineer I, Software Engineering, Application Programming Interfaces (API), Software Quality Assurance.
+There are 3 hard skills for Software Systems Developer I, Software Engineering, Application Programming Interfaces (API), Software Quality Assurance.

-4 general skills for Software Systems Engineer I, Operating System, Programming, Programming Languages, etc.
+4 general skills for Software Systems Developer I, Operating System, Programming, Programming Languages, etc.

-7 soft skills for Software Systems Engineer I, Innovation, Attention to Detail, Time Management, etc.
+7 soft skills for Software Systems Developer I, Innovation, Attention to Detail, Time Management, etc.

 While the list totals 14 distinct skills, it's important to note that not all are required to be mastered to the same degree.
 Some skills may only need a basic understanding, whereas others demand a higher level of expertise.

-For instance, as a Software Systems Engineer I, he or she needs to be proficient in Innovation, be proficient in Attention to Detail, and be proficient in Time Management.
+For instance, as a Software Systems Developer I, he or she needs to be proficient in Innovation, be proficient in Attention to Detail, and be proficient in Time Management.